ksmutny/lotr-ffg-forum-scrapper/readme.md

   * Content in Markdown format (converted from HTML)

 Now the data is in a format easy to process programatically to look for official rulings to be preserved.

+Official rulings are searched by `search.ts` script and currently only look for an occurence of name Caleb, one of the designer.
+All posts with such an occurence are stored in `rulings` folder, with the original question and only relevant comments.

+    npm run search